huckmon/docker-arma3-server/README.md

 # Common Issues

 ## Q: Some of the workshop items are failing to install/download
 A: This seems to be a common issue when installing large workshop items as part of a bulk download.
 I recommend exec'ing into the container and then downloading the large mods individually with steamcmd.

+## Q: My Mods aren't Loading!!!
+A: This might be because you've left spaces in the modlist.txt document.
+Currently the container doesn't filter spaces from the lines and I intend to fix this eventually.